Your shopping cart is empty!

 Batik is cloth that has been dyed by the wax resist technique.
 A pattern is applied to cotton or silk in wax and then the cloth is dyed - the wax prevents the dye from colouring some parts and the technique can be repeated to build up a complex design.
 Great skill and care is required.
 This practice is common in many parts of the world, especially Asia, but also South America, and has been known since the sixth century.
 But it is Indonesia that is accepted as the real home of batik and where the art is at its highest.

-There are two main ways to make batik - by kanting (also canting) or by stamp.
+There are two main ways to make batik - by kanting (sometimes written as canting but pronounced chanting) or by stamp.
 Kanting is the original way where the wax is drawn onto the cloth by the use of a vessel with a long thing spout.
 The artist (usually women) uses kantings with differing width of spouts to create the desired pattern.
 A batik made this way is called a "batik tuli".

 This is a kanting in use